harllee/jessicaharllee.com/_work/etsy-gift-wrap.markdown

 <div class="mt-sm-4 mb-sm-4 ml-md-n4 mr-md-n4">
   <img src="/uploads/gift-wrap-settings-round1.jpg" class="b-1 b-gray-light">
-  <p class="text-small italic text-center">Our first pass at the settings UI, largely based on other existing seller settings.</p>
+  <p class="body-caption text-center">Our first pass at the settings UI, largely based on other existing seller settings.</p>
 </div>

 In shop settings, we started by adding a shop-level setting to turn on gift wrap.
 Once the setting was turned on, sellers could select a price per order from a dropdown.
 We also built an optional description field for sellers to describe to buyers how they would gift wrap their items.
 We were hoping to also add a way for sellers to upload photos of their gift wrap, but needed more information to understand if it was an MVP feature or a nice-to-have; not every competitor that we researched provided a photo of their gift wrap.